-Sally Perkins identifies the positive health effects with the Paleo Diet.
+Sally Perkins identifies the positive health effects of the Paleo Diet.

-Earlier this year, the Telegraph reported on the growing concern of Britain's obesity crisis, with the latest figures stating than a quarter of the English population are obese.
-Paleo Britain, the UK's best source for all things paleo, states that 2015 saw a big increase in the number of people turning towards a paleo lifestyle although there is still room for improvement across the UK, with a greater focus needed on education about food and its effects on the body
+Earlier this year, the Telegraph reported on the growing concern of Britain's obesity crisis, with the latest figures stating that a quarter of the English population is obese.
+Paleo Britain, the UK's best source for all things paleo, stays that 2015 saw a significant increase in the number of people turning towards a paleo lifestyle.
+However, there is still room for improvement across the UK, with a greater focus needed on education about food and its effects on the body.

 Explaining the Paleo Diet

-As well as sugar being banned from the diet, dairy, grains and legumes are also not allowed.
-The reason grains and legumes are restricted from the diet because they are believed to contain sticky, sugar-binding proteins that wreak havoc on the gut.
+As well as sugar being banned from the diet, dairy, grains, and legumes are also not allowed.
+The reason grains and legumes are restricted from the diet is that they are believed to contain sticky, sugar-binding proteins that wreak havoc on the gut.

 The Health and Fitness Benefits

-Increased amounts of protein, vegetables and healthy fats, which the Paleo diet promotes, is no bad thing.
-If approached properly by eating free-range, grass-fed meat, you can also benefit from its improved hormone profile and omega 3:6 ratio.
+Increased amounts of protein, vegetables, and healthy fats, which the Paleo diet promotes, are no bad thing.
+If appropriately approached by eating free-range, grass-fed meat, you can also benefit from its improved hormone profile and omega 3:6 ratio.
 The increased energy levels teamed with the higher amount of protein that the Paleo diet caters for creates a super foundation to build a fitness regime on.

 If you quote information from this page in your work, then the reference for this page is: